RITGameDev/game-dev-club-site/index.md

 ## <i class="material-icons">help_outline</i> Who are we?

-RIT Game Dev club provides an open, creative, learning environment for students passionate about game development with weekly presentations on various topics and game jams every semester
+RIT Game Developers Club provides an open, creative, learning environment for RIT students passionate about game development.
+We aim to bring students across disciplines into one welcoming space by learning together, learning from each other, and creating together.
+To do this we offer presentations on game development, playtesting nights, and weekend-long game jams.

 ## <i class="material-icons">accessibility_new</i> But...
 I don't know how to make games?